HL7/v2-to-fhir/input/pagecontent/validation.md

 Validation of mappings is an important step in the process to ensure the v2-FHIR mapper deployed is fit to purpose.
 This means not only that the mappings are reflecting the agreed to mappings in this guide, but also that it considers local variations in use of HL7 v2 that may not be fully conformant to the standard, as well as local extensions using z-segments.
 For that reason, and the complexities and efforts required, HL7 is not provider a transform validator, although it will provide a set of HL7 v2 test messages with corresponding HL7 FHIR Bundles that reflect the defined mappings.

-This section is informative and describes key characteristics of a transform validator that is based on the basic premies that the HL7 v2 message being validated is a correct, HL7 v2 conformant message.
+This section is informative and describes key characteristics of a transform validator that is based on the basic premise that the HL7 v2 message being validated is a correct, HL7 v2 conformant message.
 Any variations in conformance need to be addressed, which may include updates to the mappings to accommodate any remaining variances.

 To <b>validate</b> a transform means: to check that it is correct, and to note any discrepancies between its inputs and its outputs.
 ‘correct’ means: ‘the output of the transform is consistent with a set of V2 to FHIR mappings’.
-These can either be the ‘canonical’ mapping tables produced by the V2-to-FHIR mapping project, or some local variants of those tables (e.g. mappings from UK V2 to UK
+These can either be the ‘canonical’ mapping tables produced by the V2-to-FHIR mapping project, or some local variants of those tables (e.g., mappings from UK V2 to UK
 FHIR profiles).
 Validation is a <b>semantic</b> check of the output of a transform against the input of that transform – i.e., it checks that each data value in the FHIR output is derived correctly from the V2 input (or vice versa, for a FHIR to V2 transform).